mikelodder7/rusqlite/README.md

 }
 ```

+### SQLCipher
+This work is based on [`rusqlite`](https://github.com/jgallagher/rusqlite) and [`SQLCipher`](https://github.com/mikelodder7/sqlcipher).
+This package has precompiled SQLCipher to use OpenSSL 1.1.0 or newer and replaces the following three files in *libsqlite-sys/sqlite3/*: sqlite3.c, sqlite3.h, sqlite3ext.h.
+See [`openssl-sys`](https://crates.io/crates/openssl-sys) for information on compiling openssl.

 ### Supported SQLite Versions

-The base `rusqlite` package supports SQLite version 3.6.8 or newer.
+The base `rusqlcipher` package supports SQLite version 3.6.8 or newer.
 If you need
 support for older versions, please file an issue.
 Some cargo features require a
 newer SQLite version; see details below.